Table of Contents

 According to FlexJobs’ Remote Jobs statistics, 51 percent of employees said they would leave their jobs if they could work as a freelancer or virtual assistants.
 The report also noted that 77 percent would like to work remotely for all or some portion of their careers due to the flexibility and freedom.

-This clarifies that remote work is on its way to becoming a mainstream career option.
 In fact, according to Upwork and Freelancers Union research, over one-third of U.S. workers are already freelancing and the number is likely to grow.

 4. 47% Of Organizations Would Choose Freelancers Over Full-Time Employment